Other Ways of Speaking

 Augmentative Communication in Practice: Scotland

-ACiP:S is a Scottish network of AAC service providers and people who use AAC.
-It acts as a central point of contact for AAC in Scotland, providing information and publications, Study Days, and events for people who use AAC, and for professionals.
+ACiP:S is a Scottish network of AAC service providers and AAC users.
+It acts as a central point of contact for AAC in Scotland, providing information and publications, Study Days, and events for AAC users, and for professionals.

 Email: [email protected] Website: www.acipscotland.org.uk